scaleflex/filerobot-client-python-uploader/README.md

 SELECT * FROM urls WHERE result is NOT NULL
 ```

+Any record having `upload_started = true` and `result = NULL` represents a file that is either currently being uploaded or where the upload has failed.
+Reasons for failed uploads are:

+- missing file at your origin (404)
+- failed download from your origin because of slow network (timeout)

 ## Configuration options in .env file

 #### Prefix of the images in Compose structure